All guidesSet up a remote recording

 How does Adobe Podcast Studio differ from Zoom for remote recording?

-Adobe Podcast specializes in high-quality audio recording and post-processing.
+Adobe Podcast specializes in high-quality audio & video recording and post-processing.

 - Multi-track recording: With Adobe Podcast Studio, you can record each participant on individual tracks.
 This flexibility allows seamless editing and adjustment of your audio without affecting the entire recording.

-It also offers advanced noise reduction via Enhance Speech, whereas Zoom is a video conferencing tool with adequate audio capabilities but not as advanced in Audio quality as Adobe Podcast.
-In addition to remote recording, you'll have the ability to edit your recording with Adobe Podcast (which Zoom does not offer).
+- Enhance Speech: Adobe Podcast Studio offers advanced noise reduction via Enhance Speech, whereas Zoom is a video conferencing tool with adequate audio capabilities but not as advanced in Audio quality as Adobe Podcast.

 How many guests can I record in a single remote recording session with Podcast?